Slins-23/bookmaps/README.md

 ![extensionbookmark_pre](https://user-images.githubusercontent.com/35003248/198834846-f9f41a7d-2d1d-4ed9-b911-6b319730efad.png)

+![extensionbookmark_after](https://user-images.githubusercontent.com/35003248/198834853-0ce474d4-1dfe-435c-8dda-f7ac7da1f695.png)

 In the modal that opened up, you can input the Google Maps/Street View URL or its coordinates, then click `ADD` to bookmark it.
 If trying to add by coordinates, you have to input the latitude and longitude, respectively, separated by a comma or whitespace.

-![extensionbookmark_after](https://user-images.githubusercontent.com/35003248/198834853-0ce474d4-1dfe-435c-8dda-f7ac7da1f695.png)

 ### Removing bookmarks in the extension page

-You can remove a specific bookmark or all child bookmarks (bookmarks inside a given location) by hovering over the card and clicking the "X" icon in the top-right corner.
+You can remove a specific bookmark or all children bookmarks (bookmarks inside a given location) by hovering over the card and clicking the "X" icon in the top-right corner.
 If the card clicked has children, a prompt will pop up asking whether you want to proceed while showing you how many bookmarks will be removed.

 ![extensiondelete_pre](https://user-images.githubusercontent.com/35003248/198834863-b1490dd2-0447-4ac5-a1b5-64f83f8537a1.png)
 ![extensiondelete_after](https://user-images.githubusercontent.com/35003248/198834870-76ce0a83-6b07-4dd5-a558-d50e18105bfd.png)